By Guest Blogger Juliana Smith Holterhaus, Head of Strategic Alliances for Your Eye

-More than 10 years after the debut of Dove’s “Real Beauty” program, visit this it remains an advertising icon and source of controversy.
+More than 10 years after the debut of Dove’s “Real Beauty” program, it remains an advertising icon and source of controversy.
 It’s impossible to deny the program’s success in terms of brand exposure: The viral popularity of specific program elements significantly outperformed paid placements.
 One of the program’s creative officers estimated that the award-winning “Evolution” spot alone has a media value of $150 million.

-What made the program groundbreaking was its exploration of how we define beauty, prostate as well as the program’s success in getting everyone from talk show hosts to social scientists to consumers talking about it.
+What made the program groundbreaking was its exploration of how we define beauty, as well as the program’s success in getting everyone from talk show hosts to social scientists to consumers talking about it.
 Not everyone was impressed, though – Dove’s “Real Beauty” program has its detractors.
 Here’s a quick overview of how the positive and negative reactions combined to generate an amazing amount of buzz about the Dove brand.

 A New Conversation About How Beauty Is Defined